-Situation Impact You are followed around in shops by staff and/ or security guards - regardless of your: Feelings of pain, hurt, humiliation. attire age (young person, middle aged or elderly e.g., an 87-year-old grandmother!)
-It implies that Black people are: thieves not trustworthy.
-You experience a 'cold' manner being demonstrated towards you during client-facing interactions (e.g., shop staff, receptionists (GPs, schools, etc.), healthcare professionals, etc.) but in comparison, a noticeably 'warm' manner being demonstrated towards others It implies: your presence is a hindrance whereas for others, their presence is welcome. you do not belong Shop staff or receptionists willingly offering support to other customers first - even though, you may have been waiting in the queue the longest.
-It implies: others are more worthy and entitled than you. you do not belong Queue-jumping by other customers, who position themselves ahead of you, despite it being obvious that you were queuing up longer than they were It implies others deem themselves as being entitled; and more worthy or more important than you.
-Being looked at with suspicion, and addressed in a curt manner when returning goods to a store - even with the receipt and within the store's specified time (adhering to the returns policy) Feelings of discomfort and humiliation It implies that Black people are: thieves not trustworthy.

-In public / on public transport

-Situation Impact Passengers on public transport (or pedestrians walking along the road) clutch their bags / rucksacks in response to your presence, regardless of your age, gender, or your attire It implies that Black people are: thieves not trustworthy not safe Others explicitly avoid you, cross over the road or tense-up when they see you approaching It implies that Black people are: thieves not trustworthy not safe
+Racial Microaggressions Impact Customer / Client-Facing Situations You are followed around in shops by staff and/ or security guards - regardless of your: Feelings of pain, hurt, humiliation.
+Attire Age (young person, middle aged or elderly e.g. an 87-year-old grandmother!).
+It implies that Black people are: Thieves Not trustworthy.
+You experience a 'cold' manner being demonstrated towards you during client- facing interactions (e.g. shop staff, receptionists (GPs, schools, etc.), healthcare professionals, etc.) but in comparison, a noticeably 'warm' manner being demonstrated towards others.
+It implies: Your presence is a hindrance whereas for others, their presence is welcome.
+You do not belong.
+Shop staff or receptionists willingly offering support to other customers first - even though, you may have been waiting in the queue the longest.
+It implies: Others are more worthy and entitled than you.
+You do not belong.
+Queue-jumping by other customers, who position themselves ahead of you, despite it being obvious that you were queuing up longer than they were.
+It implies others deem themselves as being entitled; and more worthy or more important than you.
+Being looked at with suspicion, and addressed in a curt manner when returning goods to a store - even with the receipt and within the store's specified time period (adhering to the returns policy).
+Feelings of discomfort and humiliation It implies that Black people are: • Thieves • Not trustworthy.
+In Public / On Public Transport Passengers on public transport (or pedestrians walking along the road) clutch their bags / rucksacks in response to your presence, regardless of your age, gender or your attire.
+It implies that Black people are: Thieves Not trustworthy Not safe.